turbot/guardrails-docs/docs/getting-started/getting-started-azure/create-calculated-exception/index.md

 ---
-title: Create a Calculated Exception to a Guardrails Azure Policy
+title: Create a Calculated Policy Exception
-sidebar_label: Create a calculated exception to a Guardrails Azure policy
+sidebar_label: Create Calculated Policy
 ---

 # Create a Calculated Exception to a Guardrails Azure Policy

+In the [previous runbook](guardrails/docs/runbooks/getting-started-azure/create_static_exception) we showed how to create a static exception.
+In this one, we’ll show how to make exceptions dynamically, based on resource tags.
+Start by creating another test storage account (we’ll use `guardrailsazurestorage2`). , and set the TLS version to 1.1 so it won’t comply with policy that requires version 1.2.
+Don’t set any tags on the storage account yet.

 **Prerequisites**: